-Miss Lizzie Miller, sales director of Bay Media, specialists in raised lamppost banners, told the Barnet Society that the firm had been working in conjunction with Barnet Council since 2018 examining ways to generate revenue from council highways assets such as lampposts - and the council considers over 1,000 in and around town centres could be considered appropriate.
+Miss Lizzie Miller, sales director of Bay Media, specialists in raised lamppost banners, told the Barnet Society that the firm had been working in conjunction with Barnet Council since 2018 examining ways to generate revenue from council highways assets such as lampposts - and the council considers over 1,000 in and around town centres across the borough could be considered appropriate for banners.

 Approval has already been granted for the installation of lamppost banners on several roads in Colindale and the company had now submitted applications to see whether the planners would grant permission for other locations.

 Applications for other main roads include up to 24 banners along Station Road, New Barnet (21/0666/ADV); up to 29 along East Barnet Road (21/0667/ADV); and up to 145 along the High Road, from Oakleigh through West Finchley to Ballards Lane (21/0668/ADV).

 The application for banners along Barnet High Street shows they would be attached to up to 81 lampposts from the junction with Christ Church Lane at Hadley Green, through the High Street (except beside the parish church) and then down Barnet Hill to the North and Western Parade.

 Miss Miller explained that applications had been made for far more banners than might be permitted but the aim of the numerous applications was to see where such installations might gain planning approval.